Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 - died while on active duty, or as a result of a service-connected condition.

-These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.
-Dependents can get up to 45 months of education benefits if they began using the program before August 1, 2018.
+These benefits may be used for degree and certificate programs, apprenticeships, and on-the-job training.
+Dependents can get up to 45 months of education benefits if they begin using the program before August 1, 2018.

 If you begin using Chapter 35 benefits on or after August 1, 2018, you have 36 months to use them within 20 years from the service member’s date of death if he or she died on active duty, or 10 years from the veteran’s date of death (there may be exceptions).